Is a Body Temperature of 35.4°C, 35.5°C or 35.6°C Normal

 There are various factors that can affect body temperature by a few tenths of a degree, but any body temperature below 35°C is very concerning.

-The following are risk factors for hypothermia:
+The following are risk factors of hypothermia:

 - Exposure to cold weather without proper clothing.